tanelvakker/ait_downlink/README.md

 # MyUpway Downlink
-Get variables from Nibe Uplink.
+Get variables from MyUpway.
 Based on https://github.com/yozik04/nibe_downlink

 # Requirements
 Your heatpump should be registered in MyUpway.
 This module fetches data from MyUpway